damonallison/dotnet/README.md

 .NET Core is a cross platform implementation of .NET. .NET Core includes a .NET Runtime, framework libraries, and a `dotnet` CLI capable of building / running .NET console and web (ASP.NET) applications.

 Because of it's cross platform nature, Microsoft's Win32 proprietary frameworks and libraries (Winforms, registry, security model, WPF, WCF, IIS, etc) are not part of .NET Core.
-Omitting these lightens up .NET Core's footprint.
+Other than enabling .NET on multiple OSs, omitting these proprietary win32 hooks lightens up .NET Core's footprint.

 Most of .NET Core is shared code.
 There are platform specific implementations of lower level features (I/O, kqueue), as necessary. .NET Core abstracts away the underlying OS.